Dhanarajb/Front-end-topics/Closure.md

 ###### Explain the concept of a "closure".
 > A closure is a feature of JavaScript that allows inner functions to access the outer scope of a function.
 Closure helps in binding a function to its outer boundary and is created automatically whenever a function is created.
 A block is also treated as a scope since ES6.
 Since JavaScript is event-driven so closures are useful as it helps to maintain the state between events.

+###### Benefits of Closures:
+> 1. Closure can be used for data modification with data privacy(encapsulation)
+> 2. Persistent Data and State- Each time createCounter() iscalled, it creates a new closure with its own separate count variable.
+> 3. Code Reusability- The closure returned by createCounter() is a reusable counter function.

 > Closures enable data encapsulation, information hiding, and the creation of private variables within functions.